-Ad hoc group, working group, committee, project team members, and selected guests are welcome to attend board meetings when their work is being discussed.
+Members of ad hoc groups, working groups, committees, and project teams, along with selected guests, are welcome to attend board meetings when their work is being discussed.
 Support staff are welcome to observe the meetings.
 Board meetings are not open to the media.